Geometric Criticality in Scale-Invariant Networks

-Finally, to further characterize the loss of structural regularity, we compute the lacunarity \cite{Mandelbrot, GabrielliBook}, $\lambda_\varepsilon$, or void distribution, defined as the squared coefficient of variation of pixels per box in a box-counting analysis: $\lambda_\varepsilon=\frac{\sigma _{\varepsilon }^{2}}{\mu _{\varepsilon }^{2}}$, with $\varepsilon$ the box-size.
+Finally, to further characterize the loss of structural regularity, we compute the lacunarity \cite{Mandelbrot, GabrielliBook}, $\lambda_\varepsilon$, or void distribution, defined as the square coefficient of variation of pixels per box in a box-counting analysis: $\lambda_\varepsilon=\frac{\sigma _{\varepsilon }^{2}}{\mu _{\varepsilon }^{2}}$, with $\varepsilon$ the box-size.
 As seen in Fig.~\ref{Het-nets}(d), by using a 3D embedding space, lacunarity increases with dilution across all studied networks.
 This indicates a breakdown of statistical self-similarity and the emergence of heterogeneity in the spatial complexity.
 For HMNs, high lacunarity is present even without dilution, indicating their intrinsic geometric irregularity.
 This is particularly significant because when lacunarity is low, fractals behave similarly to analytically continued hypercubic lattices~\cite{Gefen1983}.
 Therefore, lacunarity may serve as a signature of anomalous universal behavior.

-\paragraph*{\textbf{Outlook.}} The general belief in critical phenomena is that once a symmetry of the order parameter and the interaction range are fixed, only the dimension controls the critical properties of the system \cite{Binney,Amit,Kadanoff1971}.
+\paragraph*{\textbf{Outlook.}} It is generally understood in critical phenomena that once a symmetry of the order parameter and the interaction range are fixed, only the dimension controls the critical properties of the system \cite{Binney,Amit,Kadanoff1971}.
 In the framework of complex networks, this perspective has recently been extended to include scale-invariant networks defined by a well-defined spectral dimension \cite{Poggialini2025}.
 However, it is unclear how topological noise affects dimensionality in such systems.